 That’s why I thought it was the perfect timing for me to give you a few winter training tips, keep these in mind to stay in shape or get in shape this winter.

-Pick which ones will make a difference for you, and take action.
+Here are my 15 Training Tips to avoid a winter workout slump, pick which ones will make a difference for you, and take action.

 The best way to stay motivated to train through the winter is to set a short-term winter training goal to lead that healthy lifestyle into spring and summer.

 You may have a new years resolution that you set at the start of the year.